jentery/engl429C/index.md

 This week's writing should consume no more than *seven hours* of your time.

-By Monday, April 19th at 5pm, please submit via Brightspace (link coming soon) your response to [Prompt D](#prompt-d).
+By Monday, April 19th at 5pm, please [submit via Brightspace](https://bright.uvic.ca/d2l/lms/dropbox/user/folder_submit_files.d2l?db=45791&grpid=0&isprv=&bp=0&ou=53306) your response to [Prompt D](#prompt-d).
 Extensions until Thursday, April 22nd at 5pm will be available upon request by email.

 Thank you!
 We hope you enjoy your summer.